HU-TI-DEV/TI-S2/software/git/README.md

 `git restore`: Allows for removal of staged files from staging area -> `git restore <filename>`

+Instead of `git add` you can also choose to use `git stage`.
+If that is the syntax you choose, you would also use `git unstage` instead of `git restore`.
+Both versions are identical.

 `git commit`: ‘Saves’ staging area to local repository.
 Use the –m flag to add a commit message.
 Another –m can be used for a more detailed description -> `git commit –m “COMMIT MESSAGE” –m “MORE DETAILS”`.
 The first –m is ‘required’ (not adding it opens a text editor to type it instead), the second is optional.

 There is also `git push` to push your commits to the linked remote repo, but this is further explained in the branching segment.